gbLw1/dotfiles/README.md

-# My dotfiles
+# Dotfiles

-This repository contains my dotfiles.
 I use EndeavourOS with i3 as my window manager.
 (Arch Linux btw, neovim btw)

 ## Table of Contents